mautic/developer-documentation-new/docs/components/tracking_script.rst

 .. vale off

-Called prior to going to the next page in the form.
+Called prior to going to the next page in the Form.
 Useful to adjust the DOM prior to making the page visible.

 .. vale on